 As an author, Doug explores ways in which people can apply the practice of collaborative innovation in his series Innovation Architecture: A New Blueprint for Engaging People through Collaborative Innovation.

 Doug’s latest book in the series, Great Question!, provides practical guidance to business leaders on forming and posing the questions that lead to meaningful innovation.
-Great Question! releases in September 2016 on Amazon.
+Great Question! released in September 2016, on Amazon.

 Doug works as senior practice leader and Chief Solutions Architect at social innovation company Spigit, Inc. He focuses on helping clients realize their potential for leadership by pursuing and perfecting their practice of collaborative innovation.